aharonium/opensiddur.org/posts/posts/blessed-be-the-newcomer-a-ceremony-for-the-naming-of-a-baby-daughter-by-joshua-gutoff-1989_(joshua.gutoff_2019-04-21).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 “You shall be a glorious crown in the hand of YHVH, and a royal diadem in the palm of your God.
 Nevermore shall you be called Azuvah/Forsaken, nor shall you be called Shemamah/Desolate; but you shall be called Hephzibah/I delight in her, and your land Beulah/Espoused.
 For YHVH takes delight in you, and your land shall be espoused.
-As a youth espouses a maiden, your sons shall espouse you; and as a bridegroom rejoices over his bride, so will your elo'ah rejoice over you.”[foot]Isaiah 62:3-5[/foot]
+As a youth espouses a maiden, your sons shall espouse you; and as a bridegroom rejoices over his bride, so will your <em>elo'ah</em> rejoice over you.”[foot]Isaiah 62:3-5[/foot]
 </div></td></tr>